BRAINSia/BRAINSTools/README.md

 Developers should run the "./Utilities/SetupForDevelopment.sh" script to get started.

+If developing on Mac OS X, make sure the xcode command line tools are installed with the command: xcode-select --install

 For more information on the individual BRAINSTools, please see the following link: https://github.com/BRAINSia/BRAINSTools/wiki